Checkers: Man

-An uncrowned piece (man) moves one step ahead and captures an adjacent opponent's piece by jumping over it and landing on the next square.
+An uncrowned piece (man) moves one step ahead and captures a diagonal opponent's piece by jumping over it and landing on the next square.
 Multiple enemy pieces can be captured in a single turn provided this is done by successive jumps made by a single piece; the jumps do not need to be on the same diagonal direction and may "zigzag" (change direction).
 In American checkers and Spanish draughts, men can jump only forwards; in international draughts and Russian draughts, men can jump both forwards and backwards.

 King

 Example of a game of international draughts (10×10 board), showcasing the flying king (the move "Les Blancs prennent 6 pions...")

 When a man reaches the farthest row forward, known as the kings row or crown head, it becomes a king.
 It is marked by placing an additional piece on top of, or crowning, the first man.
 The king has additional powers, namely the ability to move any amount of squares at a time (in international checkers), move backwards and, in variants where men cannot already do so, capture backwards.
 Like a man, a king can make successive jumps in a single turn, provided that each jump captures an enemy piece.

 In international draughts, kings can move any number of squares, forward or backward.
 Kings with such an ability are also informally called flying kings.
 They may capture an opposing man, regardless of distance, by jumping to any of the unoccupied squares immediately past the man.
 Because jumped pieces remain on the board until the turn is completed, it is possible to reach a position in a multi-jump move where the flying king is blocked from capturing further by a piece already jumped.

 Flying kings are not used in American checkers; a king's only advantage over a man is the additional ability to move and capture backwards.